jbloomlab/dms_tools/_sources/dms_inferdiffprefs.txt

 The program automatically checks for `MCMC`_ convergence using the criteria described in :ref:`MCMC_inference` The program will terminate with an error if it fails to converge; otherwise it converged properly.

+You can make the program run dramatically faster by using the ``--ratio_estimation`` option.
+This option forgoes the Bayesian estimation and regularizing prior over the differential preferences, but will still be reasonably accurate if you have a fairly large number of counts.

 Examples
 -----------